 Micromanufacturing Science & Engineering Center (M2C)

-A dynamic alliance between the Institute of Electricity and Microtechnology (IEM) of EPFL and CSEM, the Swiss Center for Electronics and Microtechnology in Neuchâtel.
+A dynamic alliance between the Institute of Electrical and Micro Engineering (IEM) of EPFL and CSEM, the Swiss Center for Electronics and Microtechnology in Neuchâtel.
 The M2C connects diverse stakeholders to accelerate the innovation of manufacturing processes, including new materials and production tools.

 M2C efforts are focused specifically on the latest advances in additive manufacturing and free-form technologies.
 We specialize in the micro-fabrication of smart components and systems and in the processing of high-precision free-form materials, including the creation of nano and microstructures.